Kilimanjaro porters and guides are the good folk that get people like you and me to the top of Mt Kilimanjaro.

 Porter Welfare on Kilimanjaro

-Over the past few years the Kilimanjaro National Parks Authority (KINAPA) have implemented regulations to improve the management of the mountain and conduct of tour operators; however, the market for porters and guides is still poorly regulated and open to exploitation.
+In the last few years, Kilimanjaro National Parks Authority (KINAPA) implemented regulations to improve the management of the mountain and conduct of tour operators.
+However, historically this has been poorly regulated and monitored.

 However this is not the case and therefore tipping on Kilimanjaro is customary and standard, but often very confusing in terms of working out how much to give each support team member.